Asian Economies Look to Keep Iranian Oil Flowing

 Iran is China's third-biggest oil supplier after Saudi Arabia and Angola.

 The importance of Asian sales makes it unlikely Tehran will make good on threats by some officials to close the Strait of Hormuz, through which Gulf oil flows, said Shum.

 That would "really hurt Iran's important customers in Asia — namely China, Korea and Japan," he said.
-"No supplier wants to anger its key customers.
-For that reason, oil flow through the Strait of Hormuz being cut off is unlikely."
+"No supplier wants to anger its key customers."

 Japan is especially dependent on imported oil and natural gas, one-third of it from the Gulf, after shutting down nuclear reactors following last year's tsunami, said Koichiro Tanaka, director of the JIME Center at the Institute of Energy Economics Japan in Tokyo.

 Japan's foreign minister will be visiting major oil exporters Saudi Arabia, the United Arab Emirates and Qatar in the next few days on a previously scheduled trip, but Tanaka said it was unclear whether he would get directly involved in trying to line up additional oil supplies.

 "There are some thorny issues between the U.S. and Japan, but since we're so dependent on the U.S. forces for our national defense, I don't think we have any other choice but to follow the lead of Washington," Tanaka said.

 On Friday, Japan's industry minister acknowledged its dilemma in trying to balance economic and diplomatic demands.